ThomasLossio/delphi-calculator/readme.md

 MIT

 ---
-Made with ☕, curiosity and nostalgia for desktop development.
+Made with ☕ and a little bit of 🙃.